 It doesn’t matter how old you are, how fit you are or whether you’re able bodied or disabled.
 Volleyball is loads of fun and a very social game.
 It’s the only hi-energy, zero body contact, mixed team sport you can play indoors and outdoors - whatever your ability.
 Volleyball can enhance your life, improving fitness and coordination.

 Give volleyball a go and find out why it is one of the top three most-played sports in the world! (source http://www.volleyballengland.org/)

 When it rains, you can always sit at home and watch some high class volleyball on YouTube.
-Full games like this one from men's World Championships 2018 available (although the semi-final USA vs Poland was actually way more exciting, just a hint).
+Full games like this one from the men's World Championships 2018 is available although the semi-final USA vs Poland was actually way more exciting ;).

 COME AND JOIN US